top of page

 In line with the APBC Membership Agreement and Code of Conduct, all of my clients seeking help with behaviour problems must obtain a referral from their vet first.

-As a Provisional Member of the APBC, you can rest assured that any clients you refer to me will receive professional and competent support.
+As an Associate Member of the APBC, you can rest assured that any clients you refer to me will receive professional and competent support.
 I am firmly committed to using only kind, ethical methods based on the latest research in the field.

 You'll also receive a succinct but thorough report and regular updates regarding the patient's progress.
 I firmly believe that a multi-disciplinary approach involving both vets and clinical behaviourists is the best way to achieve positive outcomes for clients.